k2controls/eet103/sprint1/week02/index.md

         - Resistance
         - Voltage and Current in a Practical Circuit
         - Conventional Versus Electron Flow
+- Review text and worksheets
+    - Quiz 1 - in class next week

 <!--
 - **Complete Lab 1 with associated Zoom video**